Eurostat, the statistical office of the European Union.

 EUROPOP2023

-Statistical population is the projected total population on 1 January as defined in 3.4.
+Statistical population is total population on 1 January as defined in 3.4.
 Statistical concepts and definitions.

 EU Members States and EFTA countries (Iceland, Norway, Switzerland)

-The specific measurement units vary depending on the population projections tables as follows:
+The measurement unit used varies depending on the online tables, as follows:

 Not applicable.